L3ad Solutions

 Takeaway

-Next time you get a five-star review, pull one specific thing the customer mentioned (a deadline you hit, a problem you solved, a tool you used) and reference it directly in your response.
-Keep it to 2-3 sentences.
+Next time you get a five-star review, pull one specific thing the customer mentioned, a deadline you hit, a problem you solved, a tool you used, and reference it directly in your reply.
+Keep it to two or three sentences.
+The next prospect is reading it.

 what to say when responding to a five star review